rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/readme.md

 ### Frankenso board was designed to be used on Mazda Miata NA6 as a plug-and-play solution

+#### Bench testing options
+On NA6 Spark #1 and Spark #3 would audibly click if you use bench Spark Test button.
+Because of wasted spark wiring Spark #2 and Spark #4 are not expected to click.

+On NA6 Injector #1 and Injector #2 would audibly click if you use bench Injector Test button.
+Because of batch injection wirint Injectors #3 and #4 are not expected to click.

+All you need is a relatively quiet surroundings and you would hear both spark and injectors.
+Injectors are louder, spark is less loud but also totally audible.
+Both Test buttons are expected to produce three clicks a second after you press the button in the software.

 #### Wideband O2 sensor wire WBO